jplaurie/Website/README.md

 ## GitHub Pages

 The workflow in `.github/workflows/deploy.yml` builds and deploys the site when `master` is pushed.
-In this repository's **Settings → Pages**, select **GitHub Actions** as the publishing source.
-Set **jasonlaurie.com** as the custom domain in the same settings after removing it from the previous Pages repository.
+In this repository's **Settings → Pages**, select **GitHub Actions** as the publishing source and set **jasonlaurie.com** as the custom domain.
 GitHub ignores `public/CNAME` for Actions deployments, so the Pages setting is required.

 The site uses root-relative links and is configured for `https://jasonlaurie.com`.
 A preview at a repository subpath such as `/astro_webpage/` will need a matching Astro `base` setting and updated links, or a temporary custom subdomain.